cambiotraining/UnixIntro/_episodes/05-remote.md

 >
 > > ## Solution
 > > ~~~
-> > rsync -e 'ssh -p 8890' -avz --delete ../workflow sshuser@127.0.0.1:/home/sshuser/workflow
+> > rsync -avz --delete salmon ubuntu@remote-machine:/home/ubuntu/salmon
 > > ~~~
 > {: .solution}
 {: .challenge}

 ## SshFs

 Sshfs is another way of using the same ssh protocol to share files in a slightly different way.
 This software allows us to connect the file system of one machine with the file system of another using a "mount point".
-Let's start by making a directory in `/home/participant/Desktop/data-shell` to act as this mount point.
+Let's start by making a directory in `/home/ubuntu/Desktop/data-shell` to act as this mount point.
 Convention tells us to call it `mnt`.

 ~~~
-$ mkdir /home/participant/Desktop/data-shell/mnt
+$ mkdir /home/ubuntu/Desktop/data-shell/mnt
 ~~~
 {: .language-bash}

 Now we can run the `sshfs` command

 ~~~
-$ sshfs sshuser@127.0.0.1:/home/sshuser /home/participant/Desktop/data-shell/mnt/ -p 8890
+$ sshfs ubuntu@remote-machine:/home/ubuntu /home/ubuntu/Desktop/data-shell/mnt/
 ~~~
 {: .language-bash}

 It looks fairly similar to the previous copying commands.
 The first argument is a remote source, the second argument is a local destination.
 The difference is that now whenever we interact with our local mount point it will be as if we were interacting with the remote filesystem starting at the directory we specified `/home/sshuser`.

 ~~~
-$ cd /home/participant/Desktop/data-shell/mnt/
+$ cd /home/ubuntu/Desktop/data-shell/mnt/
 $ ls -l
 ~~~
 {: .language-bash}